Edward F. Cline: Career

 Cline began working for Mack Sennett's Keystone Studios in 1914 and supported Charlie Chaplin in some of the shorts he made at the studio.
 At one time he claimed credit for having come up with the idea for the Sennett Bathing Beauties.
 When Buster Keaton began making his own shorts, after having worked with Roscoe "Fatty" Arbuckle for years, he hired Cline as his co-director.
 In Keaton's short films Cline and Keaton himself were the only two regular gag men.
 For Keaton's 1921 short Hard Luck, Cline is credited with originating Keaton's personal favorite gag from his films.
-At the end of the film, Keaton dives into a swimming pool which has been emptied of water.
+At the end of the film, Keaton attempts to dive into a swimming pool but overshoots it.
 Years later, he emerges from the hole which his fall created, accompanied by a Chinese wife and two small Chinese-American children.
 Besides working on most of Keaton's early shorts, Cline co-directed Keaton's first feature, Three Ages (1923).

 Although he worked mostly in comedy, Cline directed some melodramas and the musical Leathernecking (1930), Irene Dunne's film debut.

 Cline began his association with W.C.
 Fields in the 1932 Paramount film Million Dollar Legs.
 The film had several veterans of Mack Sennett's Keystone films, including Andy Clyde, Ben Turpin, and Hank Mann.
 Producer Herman J. Mankiewicz recalled of Cline, "He was very much of the old, old comedy school.
 He didn't know what was happening in Million Dollar Legs.
 At all.
 But he enjoyed doing it, because he had Andy Clyde.
 And Ben Turpin.
 And Bill Fields."

+At RKO Radio Pictures, Cline directed the Wheeler and Woolsey comedies off and on between 1930 and 1937, as well as features starring comedians ZaSu Pitts or Joe Penner.
+Independent producer Sol Lesser also employed him frequently for action and musical fare, including Lesser's George O'Brien westerns and Bobby Breen features.